arclabs561/runctl/docs/REFERENCE_PATTERNS.md

 ## Overview

-Analysis of how matryoshka-box, idf-est, and decksage use AWS/cloud training, and how trainctl translates these patterns.
+Analysis of how matryoshka-box, idf-est, and decksage use AWS/cloud training, and how runctl translates these patterns.

 ## decksage: AWS EC2 Training Patterns